juusolonen/juubo/README.md

 V2 is a 40-key wireless split keyboard and it does not have the rotary encoders anymore.
 Designer for Nice!Nano controller.
 Firmware will be built with ZMK eventually.

+> [ZMK module for firmware](https://github.com/juusolonen/zmk-juubo-module) is not tested yet.

 ### ergogen

 This directory contains the ergogen files used for V1.
 The mountinghole.js footprint is also used in V2, though.